CanDIG/CanDIGv2/README.md

 ```
 ### Configuring CanDIG modules

 Not all CanDIG modules are required for a minimal installation.
-The `CANDIG_MODULES` and `CANDIG_AUTH_MODULES` define which modules are included in the deployment.
+The `CANDIG_MODULES` setting defines which modules are included in the deployment.

 By default (if you copy the sample file from `etc/env/example.env`) the installation includes the minimal list of modules:

 ```
-  CANDIG_MODULES=minio htsget-server katsu candig-data-portal
+  CANDIG_MODULES=keycloak vault minio postgres redis htsget katsu candig-data-portal query tyk opa federation candig-ingest
 ```

-Optional modules follow the `#` and include federation service, various monitoring components, workflow execution, and some older modules not generally installed.
+Optional modules follow the `#` and include various monitoring components, workflow execution, and some older modules not generally installed.

-For federated installations, you will need `federation-service`.

-For production deployments, you will probably want to include  `federation-service`.

-Authorization and authentication modules defined in  `CANDIG_AUTH_MODULES` are only installed if you run `make init-authx` during deployment.

 ## `make` Deployment